 • The North American Nature Photography Association’s Ethical Field Practices guide offers additional practical tips: https://www.nanpa.org/docs/NANPA-Ethical-Practices.pdf

-If you don't have access to Photoshop or any similar desktop photo editing software, there are several free web-based services you can use for very basic cropping and resizing.
+If you don't have access to Photoshop or any similar desktop photo editing software, there are several free ones you can use for very basic cropping and resizing.
 Try these:

 And finally, Photoshop itself has a simplified tool that's free to use online: http://www.photoshop.com/tools

 Again, you'll need to install Flash for it to work, and the workflow is a bit odd.
 But this is the closest to Photoshop you can get for free.

 - No labels